NIMH ADHD Research & Information Hub

 What ADHD research does NIMH conduct?

-Does NIMH provide ADHD treatment or diagnosis?
+Does NIMH provide individual ADHD services?

 Can I participate in NIMH ADHD research studies?